Why Are Wolf Ovens So Expensive?

 - Good depreciation rates for a luxury item

-- Super well made and extremely durable
+- Extremely well made and very durable

 - High precision burners that range from high temperatures to a super low simmer thanks to dual stacked burners